BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 so here is a solution that was suggested.

-1. something that takes a callable and varidatic parameters.
+1. something that takes a callable and variadic parameters.
 2. create a lambda which captures the callable and the parameters, and can take in another set of variadic parameters. when the lambda is called, it executes the callable with both sets of parameters.
 3. we check (during compile time, `if constexpr`) with the `requires` clause if we can immediately execute the function with the current set of parameters,if it's possible, then call the function without returning the lambda.